 “That’s what is motivating me for Tokyo 2020.”

-Leading into the Olympics, Melissa will be writing a beautiful story about fearless motherhood that will inspire active moms and moms-to-be across Canada.
+Now, as the proud mom of baby Corinne, Melissa will be writing a beautiful story about fearless motherhood that will inspire active moms and moms-to-be across Canada leading into Tokyo 2020.